 Turned out the entire village was in middle of harvest festival!

-The shrine parade turned around right edge of the main road.
+The shrine parade turned around right at the end of the main road.
 Later we learned from the old man they didn't apply municipal authorities for the permit, couldn't block traffic to parade it.
 Old men were volunteering to sway away traffic entering to village.
-Totally local community thing!
-It's incredible, I was bit high.
+Totally local community thing.

 When the road became more urbanized, we stopped at Ramen restaurant in 8:30 pm, called Hamanako YH informing we'd be late but the YH was closed already.
 We opted to clash in the nearest hotel in Fukuroi city.
 From Numazu to Fukuroi, 75miles.